ashutoshkumarsinha/k8sexample/README.md

 12. Upload docker image on GitHub

 Future tasks:
-1. Create k8s yaml for this app
+1. Create k8s yaml for this app - done
-2. Create helm chart for deployment
+2. Create helm chart for deployment - done
 3. Add observability to golang program
 4. Add CI/CD concepts like Webhooks and Jenkins